plist34599/Snapify-but-without-all-the-nonsense/README.md

 new version soon with coords editing made easier etc, just and liter version without prompting u if u know how to use it (wtf??u need view like that on ur tutorial video go get a yt viewbot cause that is lame)

+made a version but got lazy and didnt uploaded it xd